facebookresearch/habitat-challenge/README.md

     git clone https://github.com/facebookresearch/habitat-challenge.git
     cd habitat-challenge
     ```

-    Implement your own agent or try one of ours.
-We provide hand-coded agents in `baselines/agents/simple_agents.py`, below is an example forward-only code for agent:
+1. Implement your own agent or try one of ours.
+We provide hand-coded agents in `baselines/agents/simple_agents.py`; below is a code-snippet for an agent that takes random actions:
     ```python
     import habitat

-    class ForwardOnlyAgent(habitat.Agent):
+    class RandomAgent(habitat.Agent):
         def reset(self):
             pass

         def act(self, observations):
-            action = SIM_NAME_TO_ACTION[SimulatorActions.FORWARD.value]
-            return action
+            return {"action": numpy.random.choice(task_config.TASK.POSSIBLE_ACTIONS)}

     def main():
-        agent = ForwardOnlyAgent()
+        agent = RandomAgent(task_config=config)
         challenge = habitat.Challenge()
         challenge.submit(agent)

-    if __name__ == "__main__":
-        main()
     ```
     [Optional] Modify submission.sh file if your agent needs any custom modifications (e.g. command-line arguments).
 Otherwise, nothing to do.
-Default submission.sh is simply a call to `GoalFollower` agent in `myagent/agent.py`.
+Default submission.sh is simply a call to `RandomAgent` agent in `agent.py`.

-1. Install [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) Note: only supports Linux; no Windows or MacOS.
+1. Install [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).
+Note: only supports Linux; no Windows or MacOS.

 1. Modify the provided Dockerfile if you need custom modifications.
 Let's say your code needs `pytorch`, these dependencies should be pip installed inside a conda environment called `habitat` that is shipped with our habitat-challenge docker, as shown below: